Shopify 3D model AR product visualization on a smartphone with holographic product display

 • Adding AR to a product page increases buyer confidence and has been correlated with up to a 40% reduction in return rates.

-Getting a Shopify 3D model live on your product page requires three things: a GLB file with clean topology, a correctly formatted media upload, and optionally a USDZ companion file for native iOS AR.
+Adding a 3D model to Shopify takes only a few minutes once you know the requirements.
+You need three things: a GLB file with clean topology, a correctly formatted media upload, and optionally a USDZ companion file for native iOS AR.
+This guide explains how to add a 3D model to Shopify step by step, from the file formats Shopify accepts to the upload process and how to generate Shopify-ready GLB files with AI when you have no 3D modeling skills.
 The technical barrier is not Shopify’s platform itself, which handles rendering automatically; the barrier is sourcing or generating a 3D asset that meets the geometry and file-size requirements before upload.

 Part 1: How Shopify’s Native 3D and AR System Works